mistersourcerer/blog/_posts/en/2017-03-20-the-polite-code-reviewer.md

 but I can't provide a clear example on how to do it better, I try to call for a conversation.
 You know?
-That old thing when you exchanges some words?
+That old thing when you exchange some words?
 Face to face?
 Probably some ideas will pop up, but I really avoid to write in the _PR_ those foggy brain farts💨.